 2011-12: Tvrdon was the second-leading scorer for the Vancouver Giants in his second WHL season and skated for Slovakia in the 2012 U20 World Junior Championship.
 He scored 31 goals with 43 assists and was plus-one with 62 penalty minutes in 60 games for the Giants.
 Vancouver finished second in the B.C.
 Division.
 Tvrdon scored 3 goals with 3 assists and was minus-four; skating in all six games of Vancouver’s first round series with Spokane.
 He was Slovakia’s second-leading goal scorer, scoring 3 goals, and had 1 assist; finishing minus-four with 14 penalty minutes in six games.
 Slovakia finished sixth in the 10-team tournament.

 2012-13: Tvrdon signed a three-year entry-level contract with the Red Wings in July 2012 and was off to a fast start for the WHL’s Vancouver Giants before being diagnosed with a blood clot in his arm that forced him to stop playing.
 In 18 games he scored 8 goals with 14 assists and was +2 with 16 penalty minutes.
 He was able to practice with Detroit AHL affiliate Grand Rapids during the Calder Cup playoffs but did not appear in any games.

-Tvrdon has all the tools and ability to be a NHL power forward.
-He has size that he uses well and he isn’t afraid of physical play or getting his hands dirty.
+Tvrdon has all the tools and physical stature to be a NHL power forward.
+He has size and he isn’t afraid of physical play or getting his hands dirty but doesn't play an overly combative game and is inconsistent.
 He boasts excellent speed, soft hands, great instincts and a scorer’s touch.
-The fact that his effort level can be inconsistent is a concern, but he could be something special if he develops.
+He has scored consistently at the ECHL level but has been more of a lower line player in the AHL to this point.